jaymcgavren/jaymcgavren.github.io/_posts/2024-04-14_coping_with_macos_sonoma.markdown

 * `open '/Applications/Google Chrome.app'`
     * [Reposition Chrome Developer Tools](https://stackoverflow.com/questions/10023640/how-to-reposition-chrome-developer-tools)
     * Window -> Extensions
         * Find the extensions you want available in Incognito Mode and enable them.
-(Not that there will be many of them; I only enabled 1Password.)
+(Not that there will be many of them; I only enabled my password manager extension.)
 * Finder
     * Preferences
         * "General" page